Expert dental care in Thailand, coordinated for you

 Frenectomy Cost in Thailand

-Average Cost of Frenectomy in Thailand
+Average Cost of Frenectomy

 A frenectomy in Thailand typically costs between $150 and $300, depending on the technique and the complexity of the restriction.
 Laser frenectomy sits at the higher end due to equipment costs.
 Conventional scalpel frenectomy is slightly less expensive.
 The price is the same regardless of whether the frenum is lingual or labial.